LordWerter/fast-js/README.md

-# Fast JS
+# FastJS

-This monorepo is my collection of different practicies and tools for better and faster coding.
+ FastJS is a package library which contains a mixture of configs, components, containers and utilities.